YOU ARE ON INDIAN LAND: Dead Indian Stories

-Radiator Arts and The Shelley & Donald Rubin Foundation will co-host a conversation between contemporary Cheyenne artist Edgar Heap of Birds and curator Sara Reisman at The 8th Floor.
-The discussion will focus on the ongoing mono print project Dead Indian Stories by Edgar Heap of Birds, presented at Radiator Gallery as part of the exhibition You Are On Indian Land.
-Curated by Erin Joyce, the exhibition offers critical perspective on the representation of the art of Native Americans and First Nation peoples.
-It features the work of leading contemporary artists including Nicholas Galanin (Tlingit/Aleut), Edgar Heap of Birds (Cheyenne), Marcus Amerman (Choctaw), and artist collective Postcommodity – comprised of Raven Chacon (Navajo), Kade L. Twist (Cherokee Nation), Cristóbal Martínez (Chicano), and Nathan Young (Pawnee, Kiowa, Delaware).
+Radiator Arts and The Shelley & Donald Rubin Foundation co-hosted a conversation between contemporary Cheyenne artist Edgar Heap of Birds and curator Sara Reisman at The 8th Floor.
+The discussion focused on the ongoing mono print project Dead Indian Stories by Edgar Heap of Birds, presented at Radiator Gallery as part of the exhibition You Are On Indian Land.
+Curated by Erin Joyce, the exhibition offered critical perspective on the representation of the art of Native Americans and First Nation peoples.
+It featured the work of leading contemporary artists including Nicholas Galanin (Tlingit/Aleut), Edgar Heap of Birds (Cheyenne), Marcus Amerman (Choctaw), and artist collective Postcommodity – comprised of Raven Chacon (Navajo), Kade L. Twist (Cherokee Nation), Cristóbal Martínez (Chicano), and Nathan Young (Pawnee, Kiowa, Delaware).

-This exhibition, which takes place in three venues, is curated by Erin Joyce Projects and premiered at Radiator Gallery on Friday, April 17, 2015.
-The second iteration will open at IAIA Museum of Contemporary Native Art on Thursday, April 23, 2015.
-The final opening will be at the Museum of Northern Arizona Friday, November 20, 2015.
+This exhibition, which takes place in three venues, was curated by Erin Joyce Projects and premiered at Radiator Gallery on Friday, April 17, 2015.
+The second iteration opened at IAIA Museum of Contemporary Native Art on Thursday, April 23, 2015.
+The final opening was at the Museum of Northern Arizona Friday, November 20, 2015.